australian-multibeam-guidelines/australian-multibeam-guidelines.github.io/pages/02-pre-survey-planning.md

   </tr>
   <tr>
     <td>L3</td>
-    <td>Variables mapped on a grid<br>L2 data undergoes additional processing/value-adding to create L3 products.
+    <td><strong>Variables mapped on a grid</strong><br>L2 data undergoes additional processing/value-adding to create L3 products.
 Variables mapped on uniform grid scales, with some consistency to produce charts/gridded products etc. L3 products cannot be backwards engineered into L2.</td>
     <td>Additional value added, or data sampled (e.g. chart, slope map, geomorphology)</td>
     <td colspan="3">N/A: L2 is the final ‘product’ for ancillary data types, and not all ancillary data have an L1 form.
 For the majority of commercial software available, backscatter data is progressed automatically through the L1 and L2 stages and saved directly as an L3 final product.</td>
   </tr>